hallorant/bigmit/README.md

 I've been to every Tandy Assembly except the first one.

+* Tandy Assembly 2018 (I missed this one)

+* Tandy Assembly 2018 &ndash; Welcomed Stewart Cheifet host of "Computer Chronicles" as the keynote speaker.
+First one I attended and I didn't give a talk or have a table.

 * [Tandy Assembly 2019 VBLANK Modification Exhibit](./ta19demo) &ndash; This
   directory contains the z80 assembly code for my Tandy Assembly 2019 Raycaster.
 I exhibited at Tandy Assembly 2019 with George Phillips the Model I no-chip VBLANK Modification.
 Includes a few pictures of the conference this was the year we were in the Museum across from the Courtyard.

+* Tandy Assembly had no event in 2020 due to covid.

 * [Tandy Assembly 2021 Modern z80 Assembly Programming](./ta21demo) &ndash;
   This directory contains the example source code from my Tandy Assembly 2021